 It’s a wonderful piece of film-making.
-Whether or not you agree with what Millie seems to be hinting, that there is a deliberate attempt on the part of the establishment in the USA to discourage people at the margins of society from taking part in the democratic process; or whether you prefer the view that bureaucrats simply have no conception of the difficulties faced by the people on the receiving-end of their bureaucracy; the point that the postal ballot, which is supposed to make it easier for disabled people to vote, actually makes it almost intolerably difficult, has been well and truly established by the end.
-But the real strength of the video lies partly in the interplay between the two main characters, and partly in the underlying theme of Millie’s disability and how they handle it.
-As with much of Millie’s work, her illness is central to the meaning of the piece, and yet it isn’t about the experience of being ill.
+Whether or not you agree with what Millie seems to be hinting, that there is a deliberate attempt on the part of the establishment in the USA to discourage people at the margins of society from taking part in the democratic process, or whether you prefer the view that bureaucrats have no conception of the difficulties faced by the people on the receiving end of their bureaucracy; the point that the postal ballot, which is supposed to make it easier for disabled people to vote, actually makes it almost intolerably difficult, has been well and truly established by the end.
+But the real strength of the video lies partly in the interplay between the two main characters and partly in the underlying theme of Millie’s disability and how they handle it.
+As with Millie’s work, her illness is central to the meaning of the piece, yet it isn’t about the experience of being ill.
 It’s about how illness changes your relationship with the rest of society – one of her most powerful themes.
-But it’s also about how you can cope with that situation through the help of others – in this case Martha – and through a supreme effort of will.
+But it’s also about coping with that situation through the help of others – in this case, Martha – and through a supreme effort of will.

-Much of the poignancy of the piece lies in the soundtrack: Millie gasping for breath on the one hand, and Millie rattling off her machine-gun-like commentary on the other.
-You can’t ignore how ill she is, and she doesn’t ignore it herself, but she won’t let it shut her up.
+Much of the poignancy of the piece lies in the soundtrack: Millie gasping for breath on the one hand and Millie rattling off her machine-gun-like commentary on the other.
+You can’t ignore how ill she is and doesn’t ignore it herself, but she won’t let it shut her up.
 The video is a gradual crescendo of comedic impatience, culminating in the obscenities at the end.
-Her outspokenness is a refusal to be silenced, not only by society, but by the universe which has trapped her spirit inside such an inappropriate body.
+Her outspokenness is a refusal to be silenced by society and the universe, which has trapped her spirit inside such an inappropriate body.
 She overcomes her difficulties by externalising them.
-She makes them the subject of her art, and by doing so she finds her voice.
+She makes them the subject of her art, and by doing so, she finds her voice.

-No doubt Millie would have become an artist of some description whatever body, whatever circumstances and whatever state of health she was born into.
+No doubt Millie would have become an artist of some description, whatever body, circumstances and state of health she was born into.
 She was sufficiently remarkable for that.
-But without her ill-health the body of work she left behind would have been very different: less spiky, less poignant, less funny and perhaps less urgent.
-Her output is not defined or limited by the state of her health, but her health gave her her most important themes and her most powerful moments.
-The supreme irony of her art is that like the knotty grain of a piece of burr elm, the things that made her imperfect were the same things that made her unique and beautiful.
+But without her ill health, the work she left behind would have been very different: less spiky, poignant, funny and perhaps less urgent.
+Her output is not defined or limited by her health, but her health gave her her most important themes and powerful moments.
+The supreme irony of her art is that, like the knotty grain of a piece of burr elm, the things that made her imperfect were the same things that made her unique and beautiful.

 Â©Edward Picot, December 2009